Abhiolar/Kickstarter-project/README.md

 ## CONCLUSION -

 It is relevant to our clients that the model tends towards increasing alpha to penalise the false positive predictions.
+Recommendations to the business is to focus on more projects in the Dance and Theatre catergories, look for project title words such as Album, Record and CD.
+To get the best model for their business case, tune optimal threshold to 0.64